A swift fx transaction with goza.

 A few things I learned while working with the client and third-party consultants:

-• Specifying Copy Because financial vocabulary can be confusing, it's critical that the copy be accurate and differentiated on this app.
+Because financial vocabulary can be confusing, it's critical that the copy be accurate and differentiated on the app.
 When I was creating labels, I would second guess my use of words (ie "Exchange" vs "Transaction") as it came too similar to context that would later be seen on a different page.

 Challenge